HQarroum/HQarroum/PROFILE.md

 ### 🎓 Learning

-> Platforms I use for learning and upskilling.
+> Platforms I use for learning new things.

 <table>
   <tr>